playcanvas/blog/_posts/2014-07-04-playcanvas-update-040714.markdown

   - News
 ---

 There has been plenty going on at HQ since our last update and it is all making game development on our engine that little bit easier.
-Here’s a run down of engine optimisations, new features and what happened behind the scenes at [PlayCanvas](https://playcanvas.com/) this week.
+Here’s a run down of engine optimizations, new features and what happened behind the scenes at [PlayCanvas](https://playcanvas.com/) this week.

 [caption id="attachment_1496" align="aligncenter" width="800"]![Team Hex Penguin's game Spacetifacts won at the Malmo Game Jam](https://blog.playcanvas.com/wp-content/uploads/2014/07/Spacetifacts.jpg)](http://blog.playcanvas.com/wp-content/uploads/2014/07/Spacetifacts.jpg) Team HexPenguin's PlayCanvas game 'Spacetifacts' won the Malmo Game Jam[/caption]